xizon/Uix-Slideshow/includes/admin/uix-custom-metaboxes/README.md

 ##### = 1.8 (October 21, 2020) =

+* Tweak: Refactored structure of the custom metaboxes controller.
 * Tweak: Beautify the appearance of the editor.
 * New: Added the switch using radios, which can control the hide and display of other fields.
 * New: Added color selector transparency settings.